 If you are waking up with a sore jaw or headaches, or you have noticed chips or flattening of your teeth, a consult with Drs.
 Cohen and Patel should be on your list.
 The sooner the problem receives attention, the less damage there will be and often the easier the fix.
 Often a carefully calibrated night guard with a distinct bite relationship built in will eliminate the symptoms while protecting your precious enamel.

 Daytime habits of clenching or grinding can also be discussed, and strategies to reduce the problem may be developed.
 Drs.
-Cohen and Patel will also analyze the current relationship between your teeth to make sure they are moving against each other optimally when you chew.
+Cohen and his associates will also analyze the current relationship between your teeth to make sure they are moving against each other optimally when you chew.
 Regardless of the cause, eliminating the strain on the jaw and your teeth as quickly as possible can save you many problems as time goes on.